Pumpkin Roll

 My mom would buy them from the store, and they always looked so elaborate and fancy, but they’re actually quite simple to make yourself.

-This pumpkin cake is adapted from a recipe that’s fairly old and well-loved around the country, from the back of a Libby’s Pumpkin can.
-I’ve tweaked it ever so slightly over the years that I’ve made it, but it’s still easy to pull off.
+This pumpkin cake roll is adapted from a recipe that’s fairly old and well-loved around the country, from the back of a Libby’s pumpkin puree can.
+I’ve tweaked this classic pumpkin roll recipe ever so slightly over the years that I’ve made it, but it’s still easy to pull off, with a flavorful and moist crumb.

 Because the cake is a very thin layer of batter on a sheet pan, it bakes very quickly.

-I like doing a classic cream cheese frosting in the center, since it goes so well with the spiced pumpkin flavor, but you could fill it with any sort of frosting or filling.
+I like doing a classic cream cheese frosting in the center, since it goes so well with the spiced pumpkin flavor, but you could fill it with any sort of frosting or filling that you enjoy, so long as it’s relatively sturdy.

-The main trick to a perfect roll cake is rolling it up in a towel right after baking, to set its shape and prevent cracking.
+Pre-roll the cake – The main trick to a perfect pumpkin roll cake is rolling it up in parchment paper or a towel right after baking, to set its shape and prevent cracking.
+Be ready with a clean towel to do this right after the cake comes out of the oven.

-To start, combine flour, baking powder, baking soda, salt, ground cinnamon, ground ginger, ground allspice, and ground cloves:
+To start with the dry ingredients, combine all-purpose flour, baking powder, baking soda, salt, ground cinnamon, ground ginger, ground allspice, and ground cloves in a large mixing bowl:

-In a separate bowl, combine eggs, granulated sugar, and pumpkin.
+In a separate large bowl, start the wet ingredients by combining large eggs, granulated sugar, and pumpkin puree.

-Add the dry ingredients to the wet, and stir until no flour streaks remain, and you have a smooth batter:
+Add the flour mixture to the pumpkin mixture, and stir until no flour streaks remain, and you have a smooth batter:

-Spread into a large rectangle on a silicone mat or parchment lined half sheet tray:
+Spread the pumpkin roll cake batter into a large rectangle on a silicone mat or parchment lined half baking sheet:

-While the cake is still warm, dust the top with confectioner’s sugar, then place a piece of parchment on top of the cake.
+While the cake is still warm, dust the top with confectioner’s sugar (aka powdered sugar), then place a piece of parchment on top of the cake.

 Flip it over, then peel the silicone mat off and roll the cake in the parchment paper:

-Just like with any roll cake, this gives the cake “muscle memory” and makes it more likely to hold the roll shape and less likely to crack later on.
+Just like with any roll cake or swiss rolls, this gives the cake “muscle memory” and makes it more likely to hold the roll shape and less likely to crack later on.

-Spread the filling evenly over the cake, leaving room at the edges (because as you roll, the filling will spread a little bit):
+Spread the cream cheese mixture evenly over the unrolled cake, leaving room at the edges (because as you roll, the filling will spread a little bit):

-Roll the cake back up, tightly, and refrigerate for 30 minutes:
+Roll the pumpkin roll cake back up, tightly:

-Trim the ends off, then cut into thick slices:
+Trim the ends off the pumpkin roll, then cut into thick slices, about 1 to 2 inches thick:

 Ingredients